 Enjoy the exhibits at some other museums!

-For example, Museum FreyNäpflin is famous works of art from the Renaissance and Baroque eras.
-And Nidwaldner Museum with the Fürigen fortress that stems back to the 2nd World War has some really interesting history exhibitions, concerning the life of the canton.
+You may also visit such museums as Museum FreyNäpflin and Nidwaldner Museum.
+The former houses works of the Renaissance and Baroque eras.
+And Nidwaldner Museum with the Fürigen fortress that stems back to the 2nd World War has some fascinating history exhibitions, concerning the life of the canton.

 Take part in the festivals and cultural life of Stans!

 There are lots of various events organized in Stans.
 This land is very rich in cultural traditions.
-First goes the Stanser Fasnacht carnival – the “fifth season” in Stans – which includes an attractive entertainment program for young and old.
-It takes place in February.
+The Stanser Fasnacht carnival takes place in February.
+It is the “fifth season” in Stans with an exciting program to entertain people of all ages.

-If you like music, you may enjoy Stanser Music Days Music – a festival with up to 30,000 visitors, which is held after Easter.
+For music lovers, Stanser Music Days Music is a great festival that can be visited by up to 30,000 visitors.
+It is held after Easter.

-Stanser Summer – colourful cultural program takes place on the village square in July.
-Laugh till your jaws hurt during Stans laughs –a humour Festival occurring in September.
+Stanser Summer is a bright cultural festival which is held on the main square in July.
+Laugh till your jaws hurt during Stans laughs –a humor Festival occurring in September.

 Have a ride on one of the summer toboggan runs!

-A wonderful activity for both children and adults!
+An wonderful pastime for both kids and adults!
 Speed, adrenaline, lots of fun and impressions are guaranteed.
-It’s an excellent alternative for winter tobogganing, if you’re having a vacation in summer.
+It’s an excellent alternative for winter tobogganing if you’re having a vacation in summer.
 These runs are accessible by cable cars.
 There are 3 major ones: Wirzweli (above Dallenwil), Brunni (above Engelberg) and Fräkmüntegg at the Pilatus (above Kriens).
-Don’t hesitate, just hop in and whoosh down!

 Have a nice workout or do some sports and recreation activities at Sports & Recreation Center Rex Stans!

 Billiards, bowling, tennis, squash, badminton, darts and so much more are available at this center.
-This is an excellent spot for hanging out, if the weather is bad, or just to play games and have some fun.
+It is an excellent spot for hanging out if the weather is bad, or just to play games and have some fun.